bacionejs/termux/README.md

 Keyboard setup is an important part of **reducing frustration** when coding on a phone with a thumb.
-My **termux** configurations below are for phones.
+My **termux/neovim** configurations below are for phones.
 For tablets change shift="0" to 10 or add blank keys.
-To toggle hiding keyboard or extra-keys, swipe-right on termux left and long-press or click "keyboard".
+To toggle hiding the keyboard or extra-keys, swipe-right on termux left and long-press or click "keyboard".
 My configurations below support these shortcuts:
 - jump prev/next
 - jump next buffer